ECB Weidmann sees longer growth slump, inflation miss

 “From today’s perspective, the drop in crude oil prices in particular will results in inflation probably coming in noticeably lower this year than expected by the (ECB) in December,” he said.

-Still, he said the ECB should look past inflation volatility caused by oil prices and not waste time unnecessarily in normalizing policy as the process is likely to take years.

-“After all, monetary policy needs more room again to react to an unexpected economic downturn in the future,” he said.

-The ECB projects inflation of 1.6 percent this year.
+The ECB projects inflation 1.6 percent this year.
 Its forecasts are up for review in March.

-It is expected to offer banks more long term loans to maintain the flow of credit and could also formally revise its interest rate guidance, pushing out the timing of any rate hike.

-Reporting by Balazs Koranyi; Additional reporting by Michelle Martin in Berlin; Editing by Hugh Lawson
+(Reporting by Balazs Koranyi; Additional reporting by Michelle Martin in Berlin; Editing by Hugh Lawson)